|University and Faculty:||The University of Queensland (UQ)

 |Indicative Annual Tuition:||$57,760 AUD (2014)|

-The University of Queensland (UQ) School of Medicine conducts a four-year, graduate-entry medical program, the Bachelor of Medicine/Bachelor of Surgery (MBBS).
+The University of Queensland (UQ) School of Medicine conducts a four-year, graduate-entry medical program, the Doctor of Medicine (MD).

 OzTREKK Director Matt Miernik talks about UQ's Bachelor of Medicine, Bachelor of Surgery entry requirements as well as the application and acceptance processes.

-Prof. David Wilkinson outlines why students should undertake their medical education at the School of Medicine at UQ.
+Prof. David Wilkinson outlines why students should undertake their medical education at the UQ Medical School.

 Matt explains how to finalize your application to the UQ School of Medicine - part 2.